rag594/KonfigStore/README.md

-# KonfigStore - A cache backed multi-tenant config store[WIP]
+# KonfigStore - A cache backed multi-tenant config store

 A multi tenant configuration management.
 Configuration are like key/value pairs for a tenant.These configurations are specific to feature/workflow that a tenant uses in your system.